The Fundamental Theorem of Algebra made effective: an elementary real-algebraic proof via Sturm chains: Algorithmic aspects

 to be implementable in the preceding sense.
-We begin with the following preparations: \begin{itemize} \item We divide $F$ by $\gcd(F,F')$ to ensure that all roots of $F$ are simple. \item We determine $r \in \NN$ such that all roots of $F$ are contained in the disk $B(r)$. \end{itemize}
+We begin with the following preparations. \begin{itemize} \item We divide $F$ by $\gcd(F,F')$ to ensure that all roots of $F$ are simple. \item As in Remark \ref{rem:CauchyPolynomial} we determine $r \in \NN$ such that all roots of $F$ lie in $B(r)$. \end{itemize}